givenmnisi6/CMPG323-Project-3-34292748/README.md

 - Whereby they must register before utilizing it.
 - When you register, you must provide your email address and password.
 - There you will find the Home, Zones, Categories, Devices, and Logout tab.
-- You can either create, delete, edit a Category, Device and Zone.
+- You can either add new items, edit and delete items.
-- Additionaly you can view its details individually.

 ## Register Tab
 <img src="/Images/Register.png" alt="Regsiter">